square/square-connect-go-sdk/swagger/docs/CustomerCustomAttributesApi.md

 > DeleteCustomerCustomAttributeResponse DeleteCustomerCustomAttribute(ctx, customerId, key)
 DeleteCustomerCustomAttribute

-Deletes a custom attribute associated with a customer profile.
+Deletes a [custom attribute](entity:CustomAttribute) associated with a customer profile.
 To delete a custom attribute owned by another application, the `visibility` setting must be `VISIBILITY_READ_WRITE_VALUES`.
+Note that seller-defined custom attributes (also known as custom fields) are always set to `VISIBILITY_READ_WRITE_VALUES`.

 ### Required Parameters